 Open Registration will begin on The Driven platform after Pre-Qualified and Team Quota registration phases are complete.
-Open Registration will take place in mid-December.
+Open Registration will be on a very limited basis for any divisions that have remaining availability.
+Open Registration will take place in late November.
 If events sell out, athletes may opt to add themselves to a waitlist.
 Your credit card will not be charged unless the athlete is moved off the waitlist onto the participant list by the event organizer.
-Registration opening dates and times will be published on the IFSA website under the 'Events' menu item, sent by email to all members with an active 2020 IFSA Membership, and announced on the IFSA's social media accounts.
+Registration opening dates and times will be published on the IFSA website under the 'Events' menu item, sent by email to all members with an active 2023 IFSA Membership, and announced on the IFSA's social media accounts.